tscanlin/developers.optimizely.com/src/content/server/getting-started/index.md

 ### 3. Create an experiment

-You can create server-side experiment in a custom project by clicking on *New Experiment*.
+You can create a server-side experiment in a custom project by clicking on *New Experiment*.
 All you need to create an experiment is an *Experiment Key* (i.e. a unique identifier for your experiment to be referenced in code) and one or more *Variation Keys* (i.e. identifiers for the variations you'd like test in your code).
 Optionally, you can also specify what traffic allocation you'd like to send to the experiment and variations.
 In the example below, we're create an experiment with the following parameters:

 * *Experiment Key:* `SEARCH_RANKING_TEST_24`
 * *Variation Key 1:* `ALGORITHM_A`